jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 The software tool solves iteratively semi-infinite programming problems such as the described in $ \eqref{def-sip} $, after doing two major problem reformulations in the first stage at each iteration.

-First, perform a piecewise quadratic or cubic approximation of $ g $ over a discretizion of the domain set $ \Omega $.
+First, perform a piecewise quadratic or cubic approximation of $ g $ over a discretization of the domain set $ \Omega $.
 Then, reformulates each semi-infinite constraint $ g $ with a fixed $ x $ into a maximization problem, such as the core idea in _CAP_ $ \eqref{chebyshevproblem} $.

 In mathematical terms the semi-infinite constraint $ g $ in problem $ \eqref{def-sip} $ should look like as this: